Why haven’t we seen this model until now?

 Planck Units: The four Planck base units are “…properties of nature and not from any human construct.”
 Yet, these Planck numbers did not always command basic respect within the entire scientific community.
 Not until 2001 when Frank Wilczek (MIT, Nobel laureate, 2004) began writing a series of three articles for Physics Today (Scaling Mt.
 Planck, I, II, III), did these Planck units begin to move beyond Dirac-like numerology into wide-scale acceptability.

-By that time, the big bang theory had gained the high ground.
-Nobody thought the concepts of continuity and symmetry were more fundamental than space and time.
+Also, nobody thought the concepts of continuity and symmetry were more fundamental than time and space.
 Nobody thought to follow simple nested or combinatorial geometries back to the Planck Length.
-Nobody thought to multiply the Planck units by 2.
-It took a huge amount of naïveté and almost no knowledge of cosmological models to bias our exploratory instincts.
-It also required discounting our commonsense view of time promulgated by Isaac Newton that space and time are absolute.
-In so doing, a more relational model, as suggested in 1715 by Leibniz, was unwittingly engaged and the raw numbers emerged.
+Nobody thought to multiply those Planck units by 2, and every result by 2.
+It took a huge amount of naïveté and almost no knowledge of cosmological models to bias those early exploratory instincts.
+It also required discounting Isaac Newton who gave us our commonsense worldview; that is, space and time are absolute.
+We unwittingly engaged a more relational model, suggested in 1715 by Leibniz, and our raw numbers of this chart emerged.

-If you can help either way, I thank you. –BEC
+If you can help us in any way to better understand what we are doing, I thank you. –BEC

 • Continuity is continuity: https://81018.com/introduction